BangboLiang/BangboLiang.github.io/index.md

 ***
 I'm a Student in Hunan University in Changsha, China.
 My major is computer scince and technology.

-This website is used to record the life of studying for a master's degree.
+This website is used to include, but is not limited to, record the life of studying for a master's degree.